tberg12/ocular/README.md

 Required.

 * `-inputTextPath`:
 Path to the text files (or directory hierarchies) for training the LM.
 For each entry, the entire directory will be recursively searched for any files that do not start with `.`.
 For a multilingual (code-switching) model, give multiple comma-separated files with language names: "english->texts/english/,spanish->texts/spanish/,french->texts/french/".
-Be sure to wrap the whole string with "quotes" if multiple languages are used.)
+Be sure to wrap the whole string with "quotes".)
 Required.

 * `-languagePriors`: